 - Required safety equipment includes personal flotation devices (PFDs) and whistles.
 These are included in your rental.

 - Additionally, we provide ankle leashes, which are arguably the most important piece of safety equipment, as they keep you tethered to the board in case you “jump” in the water and prevent the board from quickly blowing away or being pushed away from a boat wake.

-- If you lost your balance and have tipped past the point of no return, go all the way!
+- If you lose your balance and lean past the point of no return, go all the way!
 Fall into the water instead of on the board.
 The water provides a much softer landing than the hard board.
 Plus we don’t want a separated/dislocated shoulder or worse!

 - To climb back on the board while floating, swim to the side of board near the center carry handle.
 Grab the handle and pull your chest onto the deck of the board before reaching across to far side of board to pull yourself back on the board.